 Building a stone walkway is a wonderful way to enhance the "country" feel of a yard, being quite in keeping with a cottage garden design.
 A brick path, by contrast, will complement a formal landscape design.
 The project described below is well-suited for do-it-yourselfers, although some heavy lifting may be required.

 Many people use "flagstone" (picture) for projects of this nature; the material that you, yourself end up obtaining for the job may or may not go by this name.
 The main thing to remember when making your selection is that the ideal material for this project will consist of the largest, flattest solid rocks you can find and maneuver.
-A 2-inch thickness should be considered the minimum; in my instructions below, I go with a 3-inch thickness.
+A two-inch thickness should be considered the minimum; the instructions below use three-inch thick pieces.
 Keep in mind that greater mass equals greater stability.

 - Garden hoses (and can of bright spray paint), or balls of string and stakes